garystafford/spring-music-docker/README.md

 ```

 ##### Deploying to AWS
-By simply changing the Docker Machine driver to AWS EC2 from VirtualBox, and providing your AWS credentials, the <code>springmusic</code> environment can also be built on AWS.
+By simply changing the Docker Machine driver to AWS EC2 from VirtualBox, and providing your AWS credentials, the `springmusic` environment can also be built on AWS.

 ##### Build Process
-Docker Machine provisions a single VirtualBox <code>springmusic</code> VM on which host the project’s containers.
+Docker Machine provisions a single VirtualBox `springmusic` VM on which host the project’s containers.
 VirtualBox provides a quick and easy solution that can be run locally for initial development and testing of the application.

 Next, the Docker data volume and project-specific Docker bridge network are built.